f5devcentral/f5-big-iq-lab/docs/class1/module6/lab3.rst

 choose **LAB_module6**.
 Then select **Using existing device configuration**.
 For name use **legacy-app-service** then select **BOS-vBIGIP01.termmarc.com**.
 Choose **HTTP+TCP** for the Application Service, and then move **vip134** to the **Selected** column.

-Scroll down and notice there is no warning for the **Profile HTTP Analytics** as we did not changge the virtual server configuration from the previous steps.
+Scroll down and notice there is no warning for the **Profile HTTP Analytics** as we did not change the virtual server configuration from the previous steps.
 Click **Create**.

 .. _Lab 1: ./lab1.html